XMNNguyen/ECS179/ecs179_project/ProjectDocumentation.md

 I managed uploading the web playable version of the game on itch.io which can be found at https://braxai.itch.io/necromancers-burden.

 I worked on the map.
 Building the level the player would navigate and discussing ideas behind what enemies would be present, where they would be, and how the boss fit into the level.
 I helped collect asset packs and develop the visual direction the game was going.
 This included finding the terrain packs, the dog pack, the packs used for the boss and the packs for some of the enemies.

 ## Game Logic - Martin Nguyen

-Note: Even though this was my main role, there were some aspects of game logic that everyone worked on together.

-## Game Logic - Martin Nguyen